HiMeditator/learning-twine/README_en.md

     <img src="./img/media/twine.svg" width="100px" height="100px"/>
     <img src="./img/media/sugarcube.svg" width="100px" height="100px"/>
     <h1 align="center">learning-twine-with-sugarcube</h1>
     <p>This project is primarily for personal use and includes a sample Twine project that uses SugarCube as the story format and is compiled with Tweego.
+If you are interested in this project, you might also learn something from it.

 </p>
     <p>
         | <a href="./README.md">简体中文</a>